machine_code

 Snippet from Wikipedia: Machine code

-Each machine code instruction causes the CPU to perform a specific task.
-Examples of such tasks include:
+A machine-code instruction causes the CPU to perform a specific task such as:

 machine_code.txt · Last modified: 2025/02/01 06:43 by 127.0.0.1